Internet Defamation

 Perhaps because the adrenaline and endorphins flow during a courtroom battle, I become very thoughtful in the calm that follows.
 I won a small but satisfying court victory recently in an Internet defamation case, and it made me realize how much the process mirrors a scene from a movie.

 The movie is Taken.
 Even if you haven’t seen the movie, you probably saw the scene to which I refer since it was shown in the trailers.
-The main character, who we come to learn is some sort of retired Über-spy, is on the phone with his teenage daughter when she is kidnaped.
+The main character, who we come to learn is some sort of retired Über-spy, is on the phone with his teenage daughter when she is kidnapped.
 He hears the bad guy pick up the phone, and he calmly gives the following speech:

 I don’t know who you are, and I don’t know what you want.